MS-load/BookShelf/README.md

 4. The API has been showcased using shelf of Harry Potter books with a basic client interface.
 5. User  can retrieve a specific book based on the title

-# Features
-1. All data should be stored in a JSON file instead of in the server file

 # Installation
 Created using NodeJS with express
 1. Install the dependencies `npm i `.